kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/03_A_First_Static_Page.md

 Congratulations, you've just written your first website using pure Kotlin/JS and React!

-In this first snippet, you can see the `render` from [kotlin-react-dom](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react-dom) render a first little component into an element called `#root`.
+In this first snippet, you can see the `render` from [kotlin-react-dom](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react-dom) render a first HTML element inside a [fragment](https://reactjs.org/docs/fragments.html) to an element called `#root`.
 This container element is defined in `/src/main/resources/index.html`, which was included in the template.

 The content we render is pretty simple - it is just an `<h1>` headline.
 However, we use Kotlin's typesafe DSL to render this HTML snippet.